Winter Storm Safety Tips

-Each year, Washington Gas helps customers prepare for the winter heating season.
+At Washington Gas, safely and reliably meeting the energy needs of our service area is our highest priority.
+Each year, we help customers prepare for the winter heating season with information about energy efficiency, energy conservation and energy assistance.
 Take simple steps now to help you and your family manage energy costs better and stay safe, warm and energy-smart when temperatures start to drop.

 Safety and Energy Efficiency:

 Nearly half of your energy budget is spent on heating and cooling so consider the following:

-For safety, comfort and energy efficiency, schedule an appointment to have a qualified, licensed natural gas contractor perform a thorough inspection of your natural gas heating equipment, including the furnace, boiler, water heater, all pilot and burner chambers, venting systems and thermostats.
+For safety, comfort and energy efficiency, schedule an appointment to have a qualified, licensed natural gas contractor perform a thorough inspection of your natural gas heating equipment, including the furnace, boiler, water heater, all pilot and burner chambers, venting systems, thermostats and unvented space heaters.
 Remember that heating contractors get busier as the weather gets cooler, so call today.

 Replace your air/furnace filter every month during the heating season to maintain the safe and efficient operation of your heating equipment.
 Let your natural gas bill be a reminder.

 Use the Low or Warm settings on your water heater – never turning it above 120 degrees Fahrenheit.
 This will improve efficiency and prevent scalding accidents.
 If you have an automatic dishwasher and the manufacturer recommends a normal temperature setting for your water heater, ask your plumber about anti-scald devices for shower and sink taps.

 Caulk, weather-strip and insulate openings where you think air may infiltrate your home.
 The most common places where air escapes include doors, attics, windows, plumbing penetrations and electrical outlets.

 Taking showers instead of baths, washing full loads of dishes and using cold water for full loads of laundry can help to reduce hot water use.